-using high-speed flash sync / Auto FP
+Using high-speed flash sync / Auto FP

-- when you need that shallow depth-of-field, or
+– shallow depth-of-field, or

 – you have the flash power to spare.

-That about sums it up – use high-speed flash sync when you need the higher shutter speed OR shallower depth field, AND can afford the subsequent loss in power.
+Use high-speed flash sync when you need the higher shutter speed OR shallower depth field, AND can afford the subsequent loss in power.